eZmaxinc/eZmax-SDK-perl/README.md

 # load the models
 use EzmaxApi::Object::ActivesessionGetCurrentV1Response;
-use EzmaxApi::Object::ActivesessionGetCurrentV1ResponseAllOf;
 use EzmaxApi::Object::ActivesessionGetCurrentV1ResponseMPayload;
 use EzmaxApi::Object::ActivesessionGetListV1Response;
-use EzmaxApi::Object::ActivesessionGetListV1ResponseAllOf;
 use EzmaxApi::Object::ActivesessionGetListV1ResponseMPayload;
-use EzmaxApi::Object::ActivesessionGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::ActivesessionListElement;
 use EzmaxApi::Object::ActivesessionResponse;
 use EzmaxApi::Object::ActivesessionResponseCompound;
-use EzmaxApi::Object::ActivesessionResponseCompoundAllOf;
 use EzmaxApi::Object::ActivesessionResponseCompoundApikey;
 use EzmaxApi::Object::ActivesessionResponseCompoundUser;
 use EzmaxApi::Object::AddressRequest;
 use EzmaxApi::Object::AddressRequestCompound;
 use EzmaxApi::Object::ApikeyCreateObjectV2Request;
 use EzmaxApi::Object::ApikeyCreateObjectV2Response;
-use EzmaxApi::Object::ApikeyCreateObjectV2ResponseAllOf;
 use EzmaxApi::Object::ApikeyCreateObjectV2ResponseMPayload;
 use EzmaxApi::Object::ApikeyEditObjectV1Request;
 use EzmaxApi::Object::ApikeyEditObjectV1Response;
 use EzmaxApi::Object::ApikeyEditPermissionsV1Request;
 use EzmaxApi::Object::ApikeyEditPermissionsV1Response;
-use EzmaxApi::Object::ApikeyEditPermissionsV1ResponseAllOf;
 use EzmaxApi::Object::ApikeyEditPermissionsV1ResponseMPayload;
 use EzmaxApi::Object::ApikeyGetCorsV1Response;
-use EzmaxApi::Object::ApikeyGetCorsV1ResponseAllOf;
 use EzmaxApi::Object::ApikeyGetCorsV1ResponseMPayload;
 use EzmaxApi::Object::ApikeyGetListV1Response;
-use EzmaxApi::Object::ApikeyGetListV1ResponseAllOf;
 use EzmaxApi::Object::ApikeyGetListV1ResponseMPayload;
-use EzmaxApi::Object::ApikeyGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::ApikeyGetObjectV2Response;
-use EzmaxApi::Object::ApikeyGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::ApikeyGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::ApikeyGetPermissionsV1Response;
-use EzmaxApi::Object::ApikeyGetPermissionsV1ResponseAllOf;
 use EzmaxApi::Object::ApikeyGetPermissionsV1ResponseMPayload;
 use EzmaxApi::Object::ApikeyGetSubnetsV1Response;
-use EzmaxApi::Object::ApikeyGetSubnetsV1ResponseAllOf;
 use EzmaxApi::Object::ApikeyGetSubnetsV1ResponseMPayload;
 use EzmaxApi::Object::ApikeyListElement;
 use EzmaxApi::Object::ApikeyRegenerateV1Request;
 use EzmaxApi::Object::ApikeyRegenerateV1Response;
-use EzmaxApi::Object::ApikeyRegenerateV1ResponseAllOf;
 use EzmaxApi::Object::ApikeyRegenerateV1ResponseMPayload;
 use EzmaxApi::Object::ApikeyRequest;
 use EzmaxApi::Object::ApikeyRequestCompound;